Top Spots To Visit On A Five-Hour Layover in Qatar?

 Inside, the museum's galleries, which surround the domed central atrium and are connected via floating bridges, play host to Islamic Art from over fourteen centuries, with collections from the 7th century to more recent eras.
 The displays, which include glassware, woodwork, ceramics, metalwork, jewellery, textiles and manuscripts, stem from three continents (Asia, Africa and Europe) and cover calligraphy, writing, figures, patterns and science in Islamic art, amongst other things.
 Visitors can also enjoy refreshments at the museum cafe or restaurant overlooking the Gulf.

 The museum is located on Al Corniche Street, just off Doha Corniche and is easy to reach via car or Metro.
 The nearest Metro Station is the Souq Waqif Metro Station on the Gold Line - from HIA, you need to take the Red Line and change at Msheireb.
-During the 2022 World Cup, the venue is open daily from 10 am - 10 pm.
-Residents of Qatar and other GCC countries, One Pass holders* and kids under 16 may enter the museum for free; for everyone else, the cost is QAR 100.
+The museum is open from Saturday to Thursday, 9 am - 7 pm, and Friday, 1:30 pm - 7 pm.
+Residents of Qatar and other GCC countries, One Pass holders* and kids under 16 may enter the museum for free; for non-resident adults, the cost is QAR 50, and non-resident students QAR 25.
 Find out more at the Museum of Islamic Art website.

 Msheireb Museums celebrate Qatar's national history, culture and social development through four restored heritage buildings.
 Each house tells the story of the occupations or people who originally lived there.
 They chart Qatar's history through slavery and its abolition (Bin Jalmood House), the discovery of oil (Company House), domestic life in the 20th century (Radwani House), and the past and present of the Msheireb area (Mohamed Bin Jassim House).